ptrckprz/ptrckprz.github.io/_pages/about.md

 Patrick Pérez is CEO at [Kyutai](https://kyutai.org), a non-profit open-science AI lab, based in Paris.
 Prior to this, Patrick was at Valeo as VP of AI and Scientific Director of [valeo.ai](https://valeoai.github.io/blog/) (2018-2023), and with Technicolor (2009-2018), Inria (1993-2000, 2004-2009) and Microsoft Research Cambridge (2000-2004) as research scientist.
 His research interests lie in reliable multimodal AI for the benefit of all.

-As per Jan 2025, I am starting to move away from platforms owned and ran by cynical, greedy, masculinist personalities.
-I will be more easily reachable on Bluesky ([@ptrkprz](https://bsky.app/profile/ptrkprz.bsky.social)), Signal, and good old interoperable tools.

 ### News
 * 2025.02: Kyutai introduces Hibiki, a model for simultanenous, on-device, high fidelity speech-to-speech translation, a world première ([blog](https://kyutai.org/2025/02/10/hibiki.html), [paper](https://arxiv.org/abs/2502.03382), [samples](https://huggingface.co/spaces/kyutai/hibiki-samples), [repo](https://github.com/kyutai-labs/hibiki)).
 * 2024.11: Keynote at [ai-Pulse](https://www.ai-pulse.eu) ([video](https://youtu.be/Fm-4NL-Rw2M?list=PL8WjEBDU6iMI56yQ1qusdZgLIiEONmZG8&t=6576))